-Weight loss surgery, sometimes referred to as bariatric surgery, is not universally covered by insurance companies.
+Weight loss surgery (also known as bariatric surgery) is not universally covered by insurance companies.
 However, many have begun offering coverage, and it’s important to contact the company and verify whether or not you have weight loss surgery financing coverage, and whether that coverage applies to surgery at Roller Weight Loss & Advanced Surgery.

 SUBMIT A LOAN INQUIRY

 There are a variety of circumstances you may encounter regarding your health insurance:

 Your carrier does not give a definitive answer regarding coverage.
 Some carriers will wait until documentation is received proving the medical necessity of the procedures, while others will immediately approve or deny coverage.
 We will work with you to satisfy your carrier requirements.